RG Snyman: Munster

 Snyman joined Irish United Rugby Championship side Munster, whose head coach was former Springboks forwards coach Johann van Graan at the time.
-Though his two-year contract with province didn't commence until 1 July 2020, Snyman arrived in Ireland in May 2020 following the cancellation of the remainder of the 2019–20 Top League due to Covid-19.
+Though his two-year contract with province didn't commence until 1 July 2020, Snyman arrived in Ireland in May 2020 following the cancellation of the remainder of the 2019–20 Top League due to COVID-19.
 Snyman made his debut for Munster in their 27–25 defeat against Leinster on 22 August 2020, though his first appearance for the province lasted only 7 minutes after he suffered a torn ACL during a lineout.
 Snyman was nearing a return from the injury, but suffered a setback during his rehabilitation that required minor surgery.
 In a further blow, Snyman also sustained substantial burns following a firepit accident.

 Snyman made his long-awaited return from injury in Munster's opening 2021–22 United Rugby Championship fixture against the Sharks on 25 September 2021, coming on as a replacement for Fineen Wycherley in their 42–17 win against the South African side, and scored his first try for the province one week later in their 34–18 win against the Stormers.
 In what was only his third game back for Munster, and his fourth appearance overall for the province, Snyman suffered a re-rupture of his cruciate ligament ten minutes after coming on as a 51st minute replacement for Thomas Ahern in Munster's 43–13 win against Welsh side Scarlets on 10 October 2021, and endured another long spell out of the game.
 Snyman signed a two-year contract extension with Munster in January 2022.

-After 17 months out, Snyman made his return from injury on 3 March 2023 when he came off the bench in Munster's 2022–23 United Rugby Championship round 15 fixture at home to Scarlets, replacing Jean Kleyn during the second-half of Munster's 49–42 win.
+After 17 months out, Snyman made his return from injury on 3 March 2023 when he came off the bench in Munster's 2022–23 United Rugby Championship round 15 fixture at home to Scarlets, replacing Jean Kleyn during the second half of Munster's 49–42 win.
+He came on as a replacement in Munster's 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

+Leinster

+In December 2023, The Irish Times reported that Snyman would be leaving Munster to join rivals Leinster at the end of the 2023–24 season.
+Munster could only retain the services of one of their two non-Irish qualified locks and chose to renew fellow Springbok Jean Kleyn's contract ahead of Snyman's.

+In June 2025, following the completion of his first season with the club, he was named URC Players' Player of the Season.
+That month, he almost helped Leinster win the 2024–25 URC final with a 32–7 victory against his former club the Bulls.